 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments.

-- In comparison, Brooklyn studio apartments (in the 14 neighborhoods studied) were more expensive than their Manhattan counterparts – at $2,364 per month.
-For Brooklyn one-bedrooms, the average rent was $2,901, while rents for two- and three-bedrooms clocked in at $3,750 and $4,848, respectively.
+In comparison, Brooklyn studio apartments (in the 14 neighborhoods studied) rented for $2,265 per month on average.
+For Brooklyn one-bedrooms, the average rent was $2,852, while rents for two- and three-bedrooms clocked in at $3,725 and $5,122 respectively.

-- When examining concessions, 19% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in August – unchanged from July.
+- When examining concessions, 24% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in July – down slightly from 28% in June.
+Looking year-over-year however, their prevalence increased.
+In July 2016, 19% of leases offered an incentive.

 Click the image above to access the full report